hh23485/logseq_brain/pages/Learn little about Spark.md

 			  background-color:: red
 				- Spark will use memory as much as possible, also support pipeline execution. background-color:: green
-	- ## How big data frameoSpark works?
+	- ## How big data framework like Spark works?
 		-
 - # Spark Internal
 	- [[What's RDD]]